JustFixNYC/nycx-ink-fun/README.md

 Another option that keeps the barrier to entry low while still addressing TextIt's limitations is to use the _Ink_ narrative scripting language.

 _Ink_ was originally created for non-technical writers to author interactive narrative.
 The idea is roughly that plain text is actually an ideal medium in which to write an interactive story.
-For example, in a [2017 GDC Talk][], at [5:23](https://youtu.be/3eYHtDGOM8U?t=323) Inkle's Joseph Humfrey describes how film scripts are used to communicate not only dialogue and narration, but also instructions on how a scene is structured and cut together in a final edit.
+For example, in the 2017 GDC Talk [Creating Interactive Film Scripts for 3D Adventures with Ink][gdc], at [5:23](https://youtu.be/3eYHtDGOM8U?t=323) Inkle's Joseph Humfrey describes how film scripts are used to communicate not only dialogue and narration, but also instructions on how a scene is structured and cut together in a final edit.
 In a similar way, Ink aims to make it easy for writers with non-technical backgrounds to create interactive narratives.

 Also important to note is that Ink's approach actually scales: it's been used to create huge, novel-length interactive narratives like [80 Days][], which suggests that it can retain its readability as a narrative grows in size (rather than turning into a pile of confusing spaghetti).